hydralang/humboldt-doc/source/basics.rst

 The field labeled "Vers." consists of a 4-bit protocol version.
 This indicates the version of the entire Humboldt protocol; this documentation describes version 0.
+(See :ref:`proto-negot` for more on Humboldt protocol versioning.)
 The next two bits are flag bits, used to modify the :term:`encapsulated protocol`; in general, the ``REP`` flag indicates a reply, and ``ERR`` indicates an error report.
 The two bits following the flag bits are reserved, and **MUST** be set to 0.

 The "Protocol" field contains an 8-bit protocol number.
-The protocol number space is split into two parts: protocol numbers from 0 to 127 are assigned to encapsulated protocols, while protocol numbers from 128 through 255 are intended to identify *extensions* to the carrier protocol.
+The protocol number space is split into two parts: protocol numbers from 1 to 127 are assigned to encapsulated protocols, while protocol numbers from 128 through 255 are intended to identify *extensions* to the carrier protocol.
+(Protocol number 0 is reserved for reporting link errors and for protocol version negotiation; see :ref:`proto-negot`.)
 Finally, the "Total Frame Length" field is, as the name suggests, a 16-bit byte length which includes the frame header.

 .. index:: ! carrier protocol; extensions